Disruptive Leadership in a Global Economy

 - About JSOM

 The Naveen Jindal School of Management’s Scholarship Breakfast was established in 2009 with two missions: to offer a forum for discussing relevant business issues and to support the education goals of UT Dallas students — the next generation of business leaders.
-The program has raised more than $500,000 and funded almost 260 new scholarship awards for Jindal School students.
+The program has raised nearly $600,000 and funded over 300 new scholarship awards for Jindal School students.

 About the Naveen Jindal School of Management